Autoencoder: Principal component analysis

 Reconstruction of 28x28pixel images by an Autoencoder with a code size of two (two-units hidden layer) and the reconstruction from the first two Principal Components of PCA.
 Images come from the Fashion MNIST dataset.

 If linear activations are used, or only a single sigmoid hidden layer, then the optimal solution to an autoencoder is strongly related to principal component analysis (PCA).
 The weights of an autoencoder with a single hidden layer of size $p$ (where $p$ is less than the size of the input) span the same vector subspace as the one spanned by the first $p$ principal components, and the output of the autoencoder is an orthogonal projection onto this subspace.
 The autoencoder weights are not equal to the principal components, and are generally not orthogonal, yet the principal components may be recovered from them using the singular value decomposition.

 However, the potential of autoencoders resides in their non-linearity, allowing the model to learn more powerful generalizations compared to PCA, and to reconstruct the input with significantly lower information loss.

 Information retrieval

 Information retrieval benefits particularly from dimensionality reduction in that search can become more efficient in certain kinds of low dimensional spaces.
 Autoencoders were indeed applied to semantic hashing, proposed by Salakhutdinov and Hinton in 2007.
 By training the algorithm to produce a low-dimensional binary code, all database entries could be stored in a hash table mapping binary code vectors to entries.
 This table would then support information retrieval by returning all entries with the same binary code as the query, or slightly less similar entries by flipping some bits from the query encoding.

-Autoencoder hippocampus network

-An autoencoder hippocampus network is a neural network that combines the principles of an autoencoder with a model of the hippocampus's memory functions to perform tasks like skill acquisition and recall in artificial systems.
-An autoencoder compresses policy function parameters into a compressed "skill vector" and then reconstructs the original data, mirroring the hippocampus's ability to encode and recall information.
-This framework can be used to learn, store, and retrieve different skills or memories, such as policy function parameters for a robot, by creating a latent space representation of these skills.